| Lest We Forget |

 F. Grave 38. |

-Rifles), London Regiment, who was killed in action 30 November 1917,
+Stepney Rifles), London Regiment, who was killed in action 30 November

-and Elizabeth Nunn, of Sutton, Ely, Cambs.
-No
+of John and Elizabeth Nunn, of Sutton, Ely, Cambs.
+No known grave.

-known grave.
 Commemorated on Cambrai Memorial, Louveral, Nord, France.
+Panel

 SOLDIER'S SUICIDE.
 The tragic death of Pte.
 Charles Wayman, of Sutton (Ely), who broke away from a military escort while under arrest and shot himself, was the subject of an inquiry held by the Coroner for the Liberty of St. Etheldreda (Mr. W. Brooke), at the Conservative Club, Felixstowe, on Tuesday.
 From the evidence given by Corpl.
 William Samuel Batty, it seems that Batty and Private Stannard were escorting Wayman, who was under arrest for being absent from duty, from "Whitegates," where he was billeted, to the guard room.
 When going up the steps at "Whitegates" Wayman threw down some blankets he was carrying and ran back to the house.
 They ran after him, Stannard going one way and Batty another.
 A few seconds later Batty made a communication to Stannard, and on going to the room occupied by deceased found him lying ou the floor with a rifle beside him.
 He was apparently dead.
 The Medical Officer was sent for at once.
 This evidence was endorsed by Stannard.
 Pte.
 Ernest Charles Parker said he had known Wayman for the past two years, and he was generally cheerful.
 He met him about half-past four on Sunday near St. John's Institute, and they went into the Institute and had some cocoa and buns.
 Wayman seemed rather depressed. and said he was "fed up."
 He was very pale, and not in his usual condition.
 A verdict of "Suicide whilst of unsound mind" was returned.
 An empty cartridge was found in hie rifle, and a bullet had passed through his head. |

-9178, 7th Battalion, Suffolk Regiment, who was killed in action
+Serjeant 9178, 7th Battalion, Suffolk Regiment, who was killed in

-and Caroline M. Wayman, of Steward's Lane, Sutton, Ely.
-DCM announced
+George and Caroline M. Wayman, of Steward's Lane, Sutton, Ely.
+DCM

-1916.
-Awarded DCM for repairing signal lines during a bombardment
+11 February 1916.
+Awarded DCM for repairing signal lines during

-Buried in Bouzincourt Ridge Cemetery, Albert, Somme, France.
+(Belgium).
+Buried in Bouzincourt Ridge Cemetery, Albert, Somme,

 Citations of the Distinguished Conduct Medal, 1914-1920 for H. Wayman London Gazette 15 March 1916: 9178